Stay safe on the roads this winter with our handy guide to driving during the colder months.

 It’s a good idea to keep at least a quarter of a tank of fuel in case of an unexpected delay.

-If you have a bit of motor know-how, check your brake pads, brake discs and brake fluid to ensure the brakes are fast and responsive.
+If you have some motoring knowledge, check your brake pads, brake discs and brake fluid to ensure they are fast and responsive.

 Alternatively, a garage will be able to do this for you.